dendronhq/dendron-site/vault/dendron.topic.teams.md

     └── org-dev
 ```

-Follow the instructions of [[converting a local vault to a remote vault|dendron.guides.cook#converting-a-local-vault-to-a-remote-vault]] if you wish to make each individual vault a github repository
+Follow the instructions of [[converting a local vault to a remote vault|dendron.guides.cook#converting-a-local-vault-to-a-remote-vault]] if you wish to make each individual vault a GitHub repository

 ## Vaults